ngaited/PrattAIEmbeddingsUtilities/README.md

 # Pratt AI Embeddings Utilities

-A collection of LangChain-compatible embedding utilities for various embedding APIs, developed at Pratt Institute.
+A collection of LangChain-compatible embedding utilities for various embedding APIs, developed by Ted Ngai at Pratt Institute.

 ## Overview